kyma-project/istio/docs/user/tutorials/01-30-expose-tcp-gateway-api.md

     > [!NOTE]
     > This command deploys the Istio Ingress service in your namespace with the corresponding Kubernetes Service of type `LoadBalanced` and an assigned external IP address.

-2. Create a TCPRoute to configure access to your worklad:
+2. Create a TCPRoute to configure access to your workload:

     ```bash
     cat <<EOF | kubectl apply -f -
-    apiVersion: gateway.networking.k8s.io/v1alpha2
+    apiVersion: gateway.networking.k8s.io/v1
     kind: TCPRoute
     metadata:
       name: tcp-echo